Better Dissertation

 Grammar

-turn off their readers.
-Pick up any good book on grammar if you are not
+quality and turn off their readers.
+Pick up any good book on grammar if

-to the solid rocket boosters whose explosion destroyed Challenger."
+systems were added to the solid rocket boosters whose explosion destroyed

 - It is not necessary to be perfect in grammars,